 News News Archives

-The Notre Dame Technology Ethics Center (ND-TEC) and the Notre Dame Institute for Advanced Study (NDIAS) have partnered to provide up to two Technology Ethics Fellowships during the 2020-2021 academic year.
-The ND-TEC Fellows will spend all...
+The Notre Dame Technology Ethics Center (ND-TEC) and the Notre Dame Institute for Advanced Study (NDIAS) have partnered to offer three faculty Technology Ethics Fellowships during the 2020-2021 academic year.

 Fighting for the Human Heart